Government Job Interview Questions & Answers

 Also, if you fail to respond effectively to a follow-up question, this can come across as weak.
 It’s therefore important that during your interview preparation, you already think about questions that you can be asked and any follow-up questions that can follow based on your answers.

 Because you already know what the scenario in your answer will include, if you prepare the right way for questions you’re expecting, you can figure out which follow-up questions are likely to be asked.
 For instance, if you’re preparing for the interview question ‘Describe a time when you had to work on a task outside of your job description?‘ you can expect the interviewer to follow up with ‘How did you approach this situation?‘ and ‘What was the result of your actions?‘

 If the interviewer asks you about certain work situations or asks you to provide examples of how you have handled situations in the past, take responsibility.
 This goes for successes that you accomplished but definitely for questions or situations that regard mistakes or projects that may have failed.

 If you don’t take responsibility for your actions, this can be considered a warning sign.
 Self-awareness and being to reflect on situations is an important characteristic to possess in any workplace.

 Employers want to hire candidates that are able to admit errors or who made thoughtful mistakes in the past and tried to fix them.
 The interviewers know that the candidates are human and make mistakes; everybody does.
 It’s important that your answers show that you take responsibility for situations and describe the actions you took to fix any problems or challenges.

 Including negativity, too many emotions, or badmouthing past employers will be considered a red flag.
-If you’re talking bad about others now, who is too say that you won’t do the same about the people you will work within this position?
+If you’re talking bad about others now, who is to say that you won’t do the same about the people you will work with in this position?
 Stay professional and focus on your goal, landing that government job.